francoisledroff/chezlesbarbus/BigTalk.en.md

 ping pong

 * PII - bound by law to keep private - especially here in Germany
-* super sensible - on top of being confidential of course
+* restricted - on top of being confidential of course
-* internal and restriced
+* confidential

 `FLD` OK, so we need to keep this secure